aficnar/slackpolice/README.md

 [Slack](https://slack.com/) is a popular messaging app for teams that allows team members to discuss different topics, organized in channels.
 Now, when a new member joins a Slack team that's been around for some time, they sometimes tend to post messages in wrong channels.
 Nobody wants to be that nagging senior team member trying to direct this rookie to a more appropriate place.

-Wouldn't it be nice to have a smart bot that can learn topics of different channels, monitor the discussions and then warn the users when they go off topic?
+Wouldn't it be nice to have a smart bot that can learn topics of different channels, monitor the discussions and then warn users if they go off topic?
 Building such a bot is the aim of this project.

 ---